 Scotlands largest city, and the United Kingdom’s third largest city, is a busy hive of tourism and industry.
 This extremely popular city has a metropolitan population of over 1 million, and is well known for its friendly people and hospitality.

 I live just 20 miles away and I could be accused of being biased, so I will try to keep this overview as factual as possible, but it is a great city.
-A host of attractions include the Kelvingrove Art Gallery and Museum, (now the number one visitor attraction in Scotland), and the fabulous Glasgow Science Centre another hugely popular visitor attraction.
+A host of attractions include the Kelvingrove Art Gallery and Museum, (now the number one free visitor attraction in Scotland), and the Glasgow Science Centre another hugely popular visitor attraction.

 Also worth seeing is the beautiful Glasgow Cathedral, built during the 13th and 15th centuries.
 It’s open all year, Summer 9.30 – 5.30, Sunday 1pm – 5.30, Winter 9.30 – 4.30, Sunday 1pm – 4.30 and admission is free.
 There are museums and art galleries in abundance, including the famous Burrell Collection.
 There’s something of interest in the Museums for everyone, and most of them are publicly owned and free to enter.

 Theatre goers are in for a treat with some great shows in a variety of theatres including The King’s Theatre, Theatre Royal and the Citizens’ Theatre.
-Definitely worth visiting is the Royal Concert Hall, Scotland’s premier music venue offering the very best in classical, world music and popular entertainment.
+Definitely worth visiting is the Royal Concert Hall, Scotland’s premier music venue offering the best in classical, world music and popular entertainment.
 If you like any kind music, this is the place.

 The city of Glasgow festivals virtually fill the calendar all year round.
 There’s always something to do, and they suit a variety of tastes, with great films, comedy and jazz.